sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Known_Issues/README.md

   - Various warnings are produced by the QML static code checker for Sailfish.Silica types with the build targets matching recent Sailfish OS releases, like `Could not resolve the prototype "SilicaItem" of "PageHeader".
 (M301)`

 ### SDK CLI (sfdk)
+ - `sfdk tools list --available` hangs when SDK updates are available
+ - Suspending under terminal (`^Z`) is not always possible
+ - Not possible to run multiple builds simultaneously due to conflicts in package creation phase

 ### Sailfish SDK Build Engine